qiyunzhu/woltka/README.md

 woltka classify \
   --input  align/bowtie2 \
   --coords function/coords.txt.xz \
-  --map    function/uniref.map.xz \
+  --map    function/uniref/uniref.map.xz \
   --map    function/go/process.tsv.xz \
   --rank   uniref,process \
   --output output_dir
 ```

 Here, the input files are still **read-to-genome** alignments, rather than read-to-gene ones.
 Woltka matches reads with genes based on their coordinates on genomes using an efficient [algorithm](doc/ordinal.md).
-The gene coordinates are given by the database file `coords.txt` (see [details](doc/ordinal.md)).
+The gene coordinates are given by the database file [`coords.txt`](woltka/tests/data/function/coords.txt.xz) (see [details](doc/ordinal.md)).
 The read coordinates are extracted from the alignment files.
 This ensures consistency between structural and functional analyses.

-Subsequently, Woltka is able to assign query sequences to functional units, as defined in mapping files (`uniref.map` and `go/process.tsv`).
+Subsequently, Woltka is able to assign query sequences to functional units, as defined in mapping files ([`uniref.map`](woltka/tests/data/function/uniref/uniref.map.xz) and [`process.tsv`](woltka/tests/data/function/go/process.tsv.xz)).
 As you can see, compressed files are supported and auto-detected.

 Similarly, the output files are two functional profiles: `uniref.biom` and `process.biom`.